Create a Yates account today!

 Whether you love purple, brown or green skinned figs, they’re a delicious sweet fruit to grow at home, with fruit maturing during late summer and autumn.

-Figs are hardy, deciduous trees that can grow up to 5 m tall or there are dwarf varieties that are much smaller, around 1.5 m tall, that are perfect for smaller gardens and pots.
-You can also espalier figs across a wall, so they take up very little space.
+Figs are hardy, deciduous trees that can grow up to 5m tall, or you can choose a dwarf variety (around 1.5m tall) that will be ideal for a smaller garden or a pot.
+You can also espalier figs across a wall, so they really don't need to take up much space.

-They like a warm sunny spot that receives at least 6 hours of sunshine a day.
-Most figs are self-fertile so don’t need another fig to produce fruit.
+Figs like a warm sunny spot that receives at least 6 hours of sunshine a day.
+Most figs are self-fertile, so they won’t need another fig close by to produce fruit.

 Growing Tips:

-One of the advantages of Eureka lemons is that although winter is their peak fruiting season, in warm areas they can produce fruit almost year-round, so you’ll always have tasty lemons on hand.
+One of the advantages of 'Eureka' lemons is that although winter is their peak fruiting season, in warm areas they can produce fruit almost year-round.
+You’ll always have extra-tasty lemons on hand!
+'Eureka' isn't frost tolerant, so they're best suited to frost-free regions.

-Eureka lemon trees can grow up to 5 m tall, however can be trimmed during winter to a more manageable size.
+'Eureka' lemon trees can grow up to 5m tall, although you can trim them during winter to a more manageable size.
 Lemon trees can also be grown in pots, which helps to limit their size.

-What do you get when you cross a raspberry and a blackberry?
+What do you call the love-child of a raspberry and a blackberry?
 A loganberry!
-They’re named after the horticulturist James Logan, who accidentally created this new hybrid (we'll call that a happy accident).
+They’re named after the horticulturist James Logan, who created this new hybrid by accident, but quickly realised he was on to a winner.
 The fruit have a slightly elongated shape like a blackberry, but are a dusky purplish raspberry red colour.
-As for the flavour, loganberries taste like blackberries and raspberries in a single mouthful!
+As for the flavour, loganberries taste like blackberries and raspberries in a single mouthful.

-Loganberries are soft-textured and juicy, perfect for desserts, crumbles, cakes and drinks, along with richly coloured jams and jellies.
-We haven't even mentioned 'lashings of cream' yet, because that would be downright cruel if you don't have any loganberries available!
+Summer-fruiting loganberries are soft-textured and juicy, perfect for desserts, crumbles, cakes and drinks, along with richly coloured jams and jellies.

 Loganberries are very much a treat reserved for home gardeners; you're unlikely to find them in supermarkets or fruit shops because they don’t transport or store well.
-But there aren't any transport issues when they’re growing in your backyard.
-The berries might not even make it back into the house, lol.
+But transport isn't an issue when they’re growing at your place (except for ensuring the berries are transported inside, before somebody scoffs them).

 Fruit protection tip: birds will enjoy loganberries as much as you do, so some bird netting may be required to protect your developing crop.